Skip navigation

 Create the Meraki Application in Duo

-2. Click Protect an Application and locate the entry for Meraki with a protection type of "2FA with SSO self-hosted (Duo Access Gateway)" in the applications list.
+2. Locate the entry for Meraki with a protection type of "2FA with SSO self-hosted (Duo Access Gateway)" in the applications list.
 Click Protect to the far-right to start configuring Meraki.
-See Protecting Applications for more information about protecting applications in Duo and additional application options.
+See Protecting Applications for more information about protecting applications with Duo and additional application options.

 3. Enter the Consumer URL from Meraki SAML Configuration settings page.